TIERS/dwm1001-uwb-firmware/README.md

-# Firmware dwm1001_localization_and_calibration
+# Firmware for UWB localization and anchor autocalibration using Decawave's DWM1001-DEV board
-Custom localization and calibration firmware for Decawave's DWM1001 Ultra-Wideband modules
+Custom localization and calibration firmware for Decawave's DWM1001 DEV ultra-wideband (UWB) development modules

 ## Installation
   1. Download Segger Embedded Studio (SES) version V3.34a (Note the version to ensure compatibility)
   2. Download Segger J-Flash Lite and GNU ARM Embedded Toolchain 5.4 2016q3
   3. Clone Decawave's code example from https://github.com/Decawave/dwm1001-examples.git

+SES has a free license for nrF52832 development.
+Consequently, this IDE can be used without any limitation for DWM1001 development.

+For more information regarding Segger Embedded Studio, please visit https://www.segger.com/products/development-tools/embedded-studio/

+For more information about free license for nrF52832, please read https://www.nordicsemi.com/News/News-releases/Product-Related-News/Nordic-Semiconductor-adds-Embedded-Studio-IDE-support-for-nRF51-and-nRF52-SoC-development

 ## How to program the devices